RoyVoetman/laravel-repository-pattern/README.md

 ### Preparing Request Data before it is passed to the Validator

-If for example the submitted data is sanitized or encoded you can decoded it before it is passed to the validation rules.
+When for example submitted data is sanitised or encoded you can decode it before it is passed to the validator.

 ```php
 namespace App\Http\Requests;